mandimf/BugFarm/Black soldier fly index.md

 _[[Home]]_ **/** _[[Insect Species Guides]]_

-**This is a community-edited source of information on the Black soldier fly (Hermetia illucens) and how to raise them for human animal.**
+**This is a community-edited source of information on the Black soldier fly (Hermetia illucens) and how to raise them for animal consumption.**

 ***